christian-nickerson/vu1-monitor/README.md

     To run `vu-server`, you can follow the [instructions to install and run the application](https://vudials.com/)

-4. GPU support is handled by differently per device type.
+4. GPU support is handled differently per device type.

     - Nvidia GPUs will need the `nvidia-smi`.
     - AMD GPUs are supported natively through their drivers